Health and Dental Plans

 Covered California for Small Business offers four levels of coverage — Bronze, Silver, Gold and Platinum — each with multiple plan options.
 We make it easy for you to choose not one level, but two adjoining levels of coverage.
 You pick.
 Your employees have the option to select any plan within those two levels.
 For example, you can control your budget by selecting a Silver plan as your reference plan while allowing employees to move up to Gold.
 This provides your employees with a choice of multiple health plan options from Health Insurance Through Covered California companies, allowing them to find one that fits their needs and budget.

-Covered California for Small Business Network Summary
+Covered California for Small Business Network Summary: Medical and Dental Networks

 Covered California for Small Business has provided a summary of networks for its health plans.
 This provides an at-a-glance plan and network summary of offerings through Covered California for Small Business.